kentbye/voices-of-vr-webxr/README.md

 * Experiment with how virtual architecture that is authored and designed can be melded with emergent architecture from a variety of network visualization tools.

 ## TODO
+* Figure out best practices for how to structure this GitHub repo in order to facilitate collaboration.
+* Should there be a section of meeting notes to help document the experimentation process?
 * Finish tagging the Voices of VR episodes and clean up the data
 * Migrate Voices of VR 2D website from Wordpress to Drupal
 * Automate the production of the JSON files